 In the middle of 2012 I was recruited into… Intersect Alliance, working as a Senior Analyst and Product Manager for the Snare SIEM (Security Information and Event Management) system.
 This saw me thrown into the deepend and started my interest in security.
 I helped build and direct the Snare product suite and gained an insight into corporate security and monitoring.

 However, in 2015 it was time to move on… so I joined Award Force as a senior developer (and later, Tech & Security Lead), helping to build an awards management platform.
 I carved out a place for myself as the “security guy”, monitoring the application security, and mentoring the other developers in secure coding practices.
-We implemented PCI-DSS, GDPR, and were working on ISO27001 when I left.
+We implemented PCI-DSS, GDPR, and were working on ISO27001 when I left in 2018.
+Also, during 2015, I spoke at the New Zealand PHP Conference.

 In 2017… I began working part time at Wordfence, cleaning infected WordPress websites, while still at Award Force full time.
 This was a great peek into the world of malware and the other side of security – rather than just protecting a single application.
 This lead to my WordCamp Brisbane talk in 2018 on my year spent site cleaning.

-Now, in 2019… I started the year speaking at linux.conf.au, which was a fantastic experience.
+In 2019… I started the year speaking at linux.conf.au, which was a fantastic experience.
 It was followed in May with the completion of my CompTIA Security+ certification.
-Up next is my Certified Ethical Hacker certification…
+Up next is my Certified Ethical Hacker certification, which I am currently studying for.
+In the latter half of 2019, I spoke at WordCamps in Brisbane and Port Macquarie.

 Where did “Valorin” come from?